devalapr/Climate_Change_Predictors_Identification/README.md

 2. All the pre processing scripts were run from the "Data sets" folder.
 3. The script "MergeAndAnamoly.R" is run under the folder "Data sets/PreProcessed"

+Please download the notebook to view it better.